rafaelfiume/sketch/README.md

 #### Microservice Polling

-Each service (`sketch`, etc.) runs a polling job that selects and locks the event for processing:
+Each service runs a polling job that selects and locks the event for processing:

 ```
-BEGIN;

 -- Lock the next available event for this consumer
-DELETE FROM user_deleted_events
+DELETE FROM account_permanently_deleted_events
 WHERE id = (
     SELECT id
-    FROM user_deleted_events
+    FROM account_permanently_deleted_events
-    WHERE consumer_name = 'sketch'
+    WHERE consumer_name = 'service-name'
     FOR UPDATE SKIP LOCKED
     LIMIT 1
 )
 RETURNING *;

--- If an event is returned, process it here within the transaction

--- Commit the transaction only after successful processing
-COMMIT;
 ```

 This solution will give us: